mreiche/owasp-dependency-track-cli/README.md

 # OWASP Dependency Track CLI

-A CLI client for in CI/CD usage.
+A CLI for CI/CD usage.

 ## Test for findings